Germany to end free COVID testing in October | DW | 10.08.2021

 "We are now focused, as the number of infections rises, on those who have not yet been vaccinated," Merkel said.

+She added that it would be good to see the rate of vaccination reach "well over 70% and up to 80%," although she admitted this was not certain at the moment.

-"Since we can now offer vaccines comprehensively to every citizen in Germany, we will be ending the free COVID-19 tests for everyone effective on October 11," she added.
+"Since we can now offer vaccines comprehensively to every citizen in Germany, we will be ending the free COVID-19 tests for everyone effective on October 11," the chancellor said.

 After that date, people will have to pay for their own tests where required, although children and teenagers, as well as people who cannot be vaccinated for medical reasons, will be exempt.